cw714/random-stuff/README.md

-# random-stuff
+# nyu capstone project
-This serves as a temporary repository of the work I have done since March 2019, and will be updated from time to time.
+This repository saved the python code I used to extract sentimental score from reviews received on Airbnb Tokyo listing from March 2019 to Nov 2019.

+Future update will be on the visualization of sentimental score extracted